Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 # Condition Number of the Quantum Algebraic Attack on chosen Cryptosystems

-*Basic Research as Open Source Project between Science and Industry*
+*Fundamental Research as Open Source Project between Science and Industry*

 Identifying Security Levels for chosen globally used cryptosystems wrt. the Quantum Algebraic Attack (QAA) by Chen-Gao.